 - stronger support for shard chains – a key upgrade in scaling the Ethereum network

 Proof-of-stake is the underlying mechanism that activates validators upon receipt of enough stake.
 For Ethereum, users will need to stake 32 ETH to become a validator.
 Validators are chosen at random to create blocks and are responsible for checking and confirming blocks they don't create.
-A user's stake is also used as a way to incentivise good validator behaviour.
-For example, a user can lose a portion of their stake for things like going offline (failing to validate), or their entire stake for deliberate collusion.
+A user's stake is also used as a way to incentivise good validator behavior.
+For example, a user can lose a portion of their stake for things like going offline (failing to validate) or their entire stake for deliberate collusion.

 Unlike proof-of-work, validators don't need to use significant amounts of computational power because they're selected at random and aren't competing.
-They don't need to mine blocks, they just need to create blocks when chosen and validate proposed blocks when they're not.
+They don't need to mine blocks; they just need to create blocks when chosen and validate proposed blocks when they're not.
 This validation is known as attesting.
-You can think of attesting as saying "this block looks good to me".
+You can think of attesting as saying "this block looks good to me."
 Validators get rewards for proposing new blocks and for attesting to ones they've seen.

 If you attest to malicious blocks, you lose your stake.